-Using Voice Controls on macOS Catalina
+Voice Controls in Monterey let you command your Mac — here's how!

 Your custom command is no longer usable through Voice Control on Mac.

-How to change the microphone for Voice Control on Mac
+How to change the microphone for Voice Controls on Mac

 By default, Voice Control will use your Mac's built-in microphone.
 You can change this to another microphone when available:

-- Select Accessories.
+- Select Accessibility.

-- On the Accessibility page, tap Dictation under the Motor section.
+On the Accessibility page, tap Voice Control under the Motor section.

 - Click on the pull-down menu next to Microphone.

-How to receive an alert when a command is recognized in Voice Control on Mac
+How to receive an alert when a command is recognized in Voice Controls on Mac

 You can receive a sound alert each time a command is recognized:

-- Select Accessories.
+- Select Accessibility.

-- On the Accessibility page, tap Dictation under the Motor section.
+- On the Accessibility page, tap Voice Control under the Motor section.